davewarfel/Core-Functionality/readme.txt

 Stable tag: trunk
 License: GPL2

-This plugin contains all your site's added functionality, in addition to what's available in WordPress Core.
+This plugin contains all your site's added functionality.
 It keeps all content & functionality theme-independent.
 In many cases, add code to this plugin instead of your theme's functions.php file.

 == Description ==

-More details available on github: https://github.com/davewarfel/custom-functions
+The following functions are included.
+Feel free to delete them or comment them out.

+<strong>Admin Functions:</strong>

+* Syntax for registering custom post types & taxonomies
+* Remove the default contact methods from user profile pages (aim, jabber, yim)
+* Add custom image sizes to <select> dropdown when inserting images into a post
+* Custom login styles for wp-login.php (load CSS, custom logo, custom message)
+* A file for creating custom shortcodes
+* A file for creating custom widgets
+* A file for editing the admin dashboard
+* A file for general admin functions that don't fit anywhere else

+<strong>Frontend Functions:</strong>

+* A file for registering & enqueueing styles and scripts
+* Clean up the <head>
+* is_tree - Check if current page is a subpage of its parent
+* the_slug - Echo the post slug
+* Add odd/even post class on archive pages
+* Add class to posts if they have a featured image

 == Installation ==